thanghp94/diverse-quiz-back-up/replit.md

 # Educational Platform

 ## Overview
 This project is an educational platform offering content management, quizzes, assignments, and student tracking.
 Its main purpose is to deliver educational content effectively.
-Key capabilities include a comprehensive content management system, robust quiz and assignment creation tools, detailed student progress tracking, live class monitoring features, writing journal functionality, matching activities, and integrated video content.
+Key capabilities include a comprehensive content management system, robust quiz and assignment creation tools, detailed student progress tracking, live class monitoring features, writing journal functionality, matching activities, integrated video content, and a complete debate scheduling system with team registration.
 The platform has successfully migrated to a standard Replit environment with a Neon PostgreSQL database, ensuring a stable and scalable foundation for educational delivery.

+## Recent Changes
+- **August 2025**: Implemented comprehensive debate scheduling system with team registration functionality
+- Added external database integration for activity sessions with activities_jsonb storage
+- Team registration data is now saved to activity_sessions.activities_jsonb field with proper JSON structure
+- Registration system includes division tracking (SKT/JR/SR) and team management

 ## User Preferences
 - No OAuth authentication required